yubinkarki/quick-notes/README.md

 flutter run || flutter run --flavor dev
 ```

+## Contributing

+We welcome and encourage any contributions to the project whether it be a bug report, bug fix or a new possible feature.
+If you would like to start with any contributions, please follow the [contributing guidelines](.github/CONTRIBUTING.md).

 ## Learn Flutter

 This project is a starting point for a Flutter application.